Gsunshine/Enjoy-Hamburger/README.md

 - [ ] PyTorch Hamburger with less encapsulation.
 - [ ] Suggestions for using and further developing Hamburger.
 - [ ] Blog in both English and Chinese.
-- [ ] ~~We also consider adding a collection of popular context modules in computer vision to this repo.~~ It depends on the time.
+- [ ] ~~We also consider adding a collection of popular context modules to this repo.~~ It depends on the time.
 No Guarantee.
 Perhaps GuGu 🕊️ (which means standing someone up).

 ## Citation